HabibElahi1990/SOLID/README.md

     * we show the different when we use this principle and when we don't in two package withoutUsePrinciple and withUsePrinciple

  * Dependency Inversion Principle
-    * Illustrate high classed should not dependency low classes , it means by define.
+    * Illustrate high level classes should not dependency low level classes , it means by define.
     * we show the different when we use this principle and when we don't in two package withoutUsePrinciple and withUsePrinciple